top of page

 The Aitkin County Soil and Water Conservation District became active in Forest Stewardship planning in 1998 when a full-time forester was hired to write Forest Stewardship plans.
 With over 500,000 acres of family forest woodlands in Aitkin County, the need to provide an increasing level of forestry assistance was easy to recognize.

 Through this program, you can have a Forest Stewardship plan developed for your property.
 A forester will visit your woodland to assess its potential and discuss your goals for your land.
-With an assessment of your woodland’s potential and your objectives in mind, a forester will suggest specific management practices such as: planting trees, fencing, installing wildlife nesting boxes, clearing access trails, harvesting timber, maintaining firebreaks, thinning a dense stand of trees, or protecting a unique natural resource.
-In a nutshell, a Forest Stewardship plan describes your natural resources, your ownership goals, and recommends management possibilities.
+With an assessment of your woodland’s potential and your objectives in mind, a forester will suggest specific management practices such as planting trees, fencing, installing wildlife nesting boxes, clearing access trails, harvesting timber, maintaining firebreaks, thinning a dense stand of trees, or protecting a unique natural resource.
+Ultimately, a Forest Stewardship plan describes your natural resources and your ownership goals and recommends potential management possibilities.

-A Forest Stewardship plan is a working guide that allows the landowner to maximize the wildlife, timber, recreation, and aesthetic value of their woodlands.
-By working with a natural resource professional, you will learn about specific management practices that improves your wildlife habitat, preserves natural beauty, enhances recreation opportunities, protects soil resources, grows wood products, and generates income.
-All plans guide landowners to implement a plan that meets their goals for the property while maintaining and improving their forest resources.
+A Forest Stewardship plan is a working guide allowing the landowner to maximize their woodlands' wildlife, timber, recreation, and aesthetic value.
+Working with a natural resource professional will teach you about specific management practices that improve your wildlife habitat, preserve natural beauty, enhance recreation opportunities, protect soil resources, grow wood products, and generate income.
+All plans guide landowners to implement practices that meet the goals for their property while maintaining and improving their forest resources.

 Property Tax Relief